oluwaseyiolukoya/propertyhub_v1/docs/BACKEND_SETUP_GUIDE.md

-# 🚀 PropertyHub Backend Setup Guide
+# 🚀 Contrezz Backend Setup Guide

-This guide will walk you through setting up the complete backend infrastructure for PropertyHub Super Admin dashboard.
+This guide will walk you through setting up the complete backend infrastructure for Contrezz Super Admin dashboard.

 ## 📦 What We've Built